datacommonsorg/data/scripts/india_plfs/wage_data/README.md

 **Notes from the data page:**
 1. Reported earnings from regular wage/salaried employment
 2. The Current Weekly Status (CWS) approach to measuring uses seven days preceding the date of survey as the reference period.
+3. Cell value zero(0) indicates no sample observation in the respective category